alterm4nn/ChronoZoom/Doc/tools/apicon/apicon/output/ChronoZoom_REST_API.md

 ### PutExhibit ###

 Creates or updates the exhibit and its content items in a given collection.
-If the collection does not exist, then the command will silently fail.
+If the collection does not exist, then the command will fail.
+Prior to running this command, you will need to create the associated content items.

 **Returns**
 [Exhibit](#exhibit) data in JSON format.